curl/everything-curl/internals/structs.md

   - `->defport` is the default report TCP or UDP port this protocol uses

   - `->protocol` is one or more bits in the `CURLPROTO_*` set.
-The SSL versions have their "base" protocol set and then the SSL variation.
-Like "HTTP|HTTPS".
+The SSL versions have their base protocol set and then the SSL variation.
+Like `HTTP|HTTPS`.

   - `->flags` is a bitmask with additional information about the protocol that makes it get treated differently by the generic engine: